I group my images into two categories, Everyday-Things and Time-Flows:

-“Things” is a series about ordinary things we usually take for granted, often passing them by, unseeing.
-Some of these I put together entirely from scratch, such as “Books;” some are things I find and then place in a revealing combination of light and shadow, such as “Rust;” and some I find and seize their moment, such as “Faucet.”
+“Everyday-Things” is a series about ordinary things we usually take for granted, often passing them by, unseen.
+Some of these I put together entirely from scratch (Glass-Curves #1), some are things I find and then place in a revealing combination of light and shadow (Rust), and some I just find (Green-Pots.)

 How I Process these Prints: